MPC-Berkeley/barc/docs/TroubleshootingESC.md

 # Troubleshooting blinking red LED on ESC

-Thanks to Vince Viola for writting this troubleshooting guide
+Thanks to Vince Viola for writing this troubleshooting guide

 #### Calibrating ESC
 If the ESC blinks red and fails to respond to any command, do the following: